nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 6. Type a few commands in the command box and press enter to execute.
 This is small calibration test to ensure that NUStorage is working as intended.
     * Here are some sample commands to type:
-        * `add_inventory i/Logitech G400 q/20 c/69` to add 20 Logitech G400 gaming mouse that cost $69 to the inventory
+        * `create_inventory i/Logitech G400 q/20 c/69` to add 20 Logitech G400 gaming mouse that cost $69 to the inventory
         * `add_finance amt/120.17` to add an inbound transaction of $120.17
         * `bye` to exit programme
     * Refer to the commands list below for details of each command.